Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Data replication: Different types of replication (synchronous, asynchronous), benefits and challenges associated with data replication in distributed environments.

-- Secondary Indexes: Creating and optimizing queries using secondary indexes to improve performance.
+- Secondary indexes: Creating and optimizing queries using secondary indexes to improve performance.

 - Case Study 2: Designing a Graph-Based System